Update: GSK Wants Generic Zofran Lawsuits Dismissed

 Plaintiffs in the MDL have vigorously opposed GSK’s petition for product identification, calling the move “unwarranted” and “unfairly prejudicial.”
 They agree that product identification is important in mass tort litigation involving allegedly defective medications.
 But this process, in which plaintiffs state whether they used a brand name or generic, is only one component of discovery, and “with the rarest of exception,” this step “is obtained initially through the Plaintiff and Defense fact sheet process.”

 The opposing parties are currently drafting their “fact sheets,” documents that often take the place of individualized discovery in MDLs.
-With the large number of plaintiffs involved, it would be inefficient and extremely time consuming for GSK to question each one individually.
+With the large number of plaintiffs involved, it would be inefficient and overly time consuming for GSK to question each one individually.
 It would also be inefficient for each plaintiff to question GSK employees one by one.
 Instead of obtaining data in this fashion, the company will compile a master list of questions it wants to ask each plaintiff.
-Attorneys representing families will create their own list, requesting info relevant to each case from the drugmaker.
+Attorneys representing families will create their own list, requesting information relevant to each case from the drugmaker.

 Plaintiffs believe the fact sheet is the appropriate place to ask about product identification, and that it would be extremely unusual for Judge Saylor to grant GSK’s request, calling it “a departure from countless MDL product liability litigations.”